nomad-coe/greenX/docs/gx_ac.md

 #### keyword argument `enforce_symmetry`
 **Default:** `none` <br>
 **Possible options:** See table below. <br>
-Force the pade model to have a certain symmetry.
+Force the Padé model to have a certain symmetry.
+If the symmetry of the underlying function is known, the user is advised to enforce this symmetry on the Padé model.
+This increases the predictive power of the model because more information about the function is provided.

 | symmetry label | enforced symmetry |
 | --- | --- |